Bobby Jameson: Zappa, Color Him In, and Working!

-Later in 1966, Jameson recorded two singles for the Penthouse label, another subsidiary of Mira.
+Later in 1966, Jameson recorded two singles for the Penthouse label, a Mira subsidiary, owned by Ken Handler and Norm Ratner.
 Both the singles, "Reconsider Baby" and "Gotta Find My Roogalator", were arranged and produced by an uncredited Frank Zappa, who also played guitar, with other musicians including Carol Kaye and Larry Knechtel.
 Jameson also recorded a single, "All Alone", for Current Records.
 However, none of the records were commercially successful.
+According to Jameson, Handler dropped him from the label after Jameson turned down a sexual advance.
 At about the same time, he was considered for one of the roles in The Monkees, but decided not to pursue the opportunity, and for a time became actively involved in anti-Vietnam War protests in Los Angeles.
 One report at the time stated that "his outspokenness and active participation in the recent Sunset Strip riots has acquired him the honorary title 'Mayor of the Sunset Strip'".

 He began working with arranger and producer Curt Boettcher on an album, Color Him In.
 The album, credited simply to Jameson, was released in early 1967 by Verve Records as a result of Jameson's connections with Zappa.
 Two singles on the Verve label, "New Age" and "Right By My Side", followed that year.
 However, Verve were unwilling to release Jameson's later recordings, and he left the label in 1968.
 By this time, Jameson was making increasing use of LSD, other drugs and alcohol, and was arrested 27 times, being charged at one point with assaulting a police officer.
 In 1968, he recorded his last album, Working!, for the small GRT label, with musicians including James Burton, Jerry Scheff and Red Rhodes.